seqan/seqan3/doc/cookbook/index.md

 This recipe creates a small program that
   1. reads a string from the command line (first argument to the program)
   2. "converts" the string to a range of seqan3::dna5 (Bonus: throws an exception if loss of information occurs)
-  3. prints the string and it's reverse complement
+  3. prints the string and its reverse complement
   4. prints the six-frame translation of the string

 \include doc/tutorial/ranges/range_solution3.cpp

 # Reading records
 After construction, you can now read the sequence records.
-Our file object behaves like a range so you can use a range-based for loop to conveniently iterate over the file:
+Our file object behaves like a range, you can use a range-based for loop to conveniently iterate over the file:

 \include test/snippet/io/sequence_file/sequence_file_input_record_iter.cpp